-- Dryland: 400-1,100 lbs./A (typical range) - Getting an initial stand is important; once the stand is established then guar is highly likely to make a crop even in drought years - Full irrigation?
-Not recommended - Guar's relative performance to other crops is best in dryland settings, especially when droughty as long as the crop is established, but guar cannot take advantage of irrigation as well as numerous other crops. - WTG yield goals ~900 lbs./A dryland; ~1,500 lbs./A irrigated
+- Dryland: 400-1,100 lbs./A (typical range) - Getting an initial stand is important; once the stand is established then guar is highly likely to make a crop even in drought years - Key long-time WTG growers-experience is valuable!-averaged 800 to 1,000 lbs./A since 1999 - Full irrigation?
+Not recommended - Guar's relative performance to other crops is best in dryland settings, especially when droughty as long as the crop is established, but guar may not take advantage of irrigation as well as numerous other crops. - WTG yield goals ~900 lbs./A dryland; ~1,500 lbs./A irrigated